Alcohol should not be consumed before or within 24 hours after any procedure, or in conjunction with medication.

 Because the hospital takes every effort to maintain a clean and safe environment, visitors and family members are requested not to bring or have delivered balloons, flowers, especially plants, into the hospital.

 It is strictly forbidden for immune-compromised patients, post-surgical patients, and patients with tracheotomies to have flowers or plants in their room.

-Mothers that gave birth are permitted to receive flowers.
+Mothers who gave birth are permitted to receive flowers.

 For the protection of patients who are allowed to receive flowers, the flowers must be placed outside the room at night or at the conclusion of visiting hours.

 Patients visiting other patients